water-fountains/proximap/README.md

 ## Supported cities
 - Zurich (Data imported from https://data.stadt-zuerich.ch/dataset/brunnen to Wikidata)
+- Geneva
+- Basel
+- Lucern
+- New York

+To have a city added, create a git issue.

 ## License
 The project is open source under the GNU Affero General Public License, with a profit contribution agreement applying under restricted conditions.
 See [COPYING](/COPYING) for information.